keepaliveit-staging/staging.keepaliveit.co.uk/_pages/about_pages/brand-guidelines.markdown

 ---
 layout: splash
-title: "Keep-Alive I.T's brand guidelines"
+title: "About Keep-Alive I.T"
-permalink: /brand-guidelines
+permalink: /press-kit
 classes:
   - about
 excerpt: "We're a universal I.T Consultancy Company who takes pride in our work.
 Learn more about our Company values, our vision, and how to join the 'Keep-Alive I.T family' as an employee."